ashley-ferreira/ashley-ferreira.github.io/_pages/cv.md

     <summary> <strong>Defence Research and Development Canada</strong> | <span>01/2021 - 04/2021 (co-op)</span></summary>
     <p>Was part of the Center for Operational Research and Analysis.</p>
     <ul>
-      <li>Developed Social Network Analysis (SNA) algorithm in <strong>Python</strong> to produce a novel way of analyzing Twitter data.</li>
+      <li>Developed novel graph-based algorithms in <strong>Python</strong> to analyze open source information.</li>
-      <li>One of the presenting team members for international Data Challenge where we won the best presentation award out of 22 teams.</li>
+      <li>One of the presenting team members for international hackathon where we won the best presentation award out of 22 teams.</li>
     </ul>
   </details>